Terms and Conditions of Business

-The Society is registered as a Data Controller with the States of Jersey Data Protection Registrar in accordance with the Data Protection (Jersey) Law 2018.
+The Society is registered as a Data Controller with the Jersey Office of the Information Commissioner (JOIC) in accordance with the Data Protection (Jersey) Law 2018.
 You have a right to request access to personal information about you that is held in our records and to ask us to correct any inaccuracies.
 If you have any queries, please write to our: –

 Jersey Mutual Insurance Society